nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Listing bunny ideas: `list bunny`

-If you want to view the list of bunnies you have collected, you can use the `list bunny` command to print the full list of bunnies.
+If you want to view the list of plot bunnies you have collected, you can use the `list bunny` command to print the full list of bunnies.

 Format: `list bunny`